Acting BA (Hons) – 2018 entry

 Why choose this course

-Surrey is one of the UK's leading universities for Drama and Dance, with our programmes ranked second in the Guardian University Guide 2018.
 This programme achieved 100 percent overall satisfaction in the National Student Survey (NSS) 2017.

 The training of an actor is an intensive process, which requires curiosity, courage and commitment.
 You will learn how to prepare for rehearsal, how to rehearse and how to use independent and proactive processes that enable you to do the best work possible both for stage and screen.